Connect with a certified trainer for free

 • Pain in the lower leg

-• Swelling in the area of the injury
+• Leg swelling in the area of the injury

-If you have a leg bruise and not a more serious injury such as a fracture or broken leg, you are usually able to put some pressure on your leg and walk on it although you may need crutches for a short period of time.
+If you have a bruised leg and not a more serious injury, such as a fracture or broken leg, you are usually able to put some pressure on your leg and walk on it, although you may need crutches for a short period of time.

 When to see a doctor

 Although a leg contusion doesn’t usually require medical treatment, you may need to see your doctor to make sure that you don’t have a more serious injury if you have severe pain or difficulty walking.
-Make an appointment to see your doctor if you injure your lower leg and have swelling/pain that gets worse instead of better, have a lot of bruising or swelling of your leg , or have difficulty weightbearing.
+Make an appointment to see your doctor if you injure your lower leg and have leg swelling or pain that gets worse instead of better, have a lot of bruising or swelling of your leg, or have difficulty weightbearing.
 Your doctor will ask you about your injury and your symptoms and examine your leg.
-In order to rule out another injury, your doctor may order an x-ray or MRI to get a better look at the bones and soft tissues of your lower leg.
+In order to rule out another injury, your doctor may order an X-ray or MRI to get a better look at the bones and soft tissues of your lower leg.

 Non-operative treatment